jdevfullstack/PureBasic/README.md

 ## Contributing

 1. Fork it!
-2. Then, made changes, and create a pull request.
+2. Then, made changes and create a pull request.
 I'm happy you contribute to my repo!

 ## License